 et al. [68] develop a conditional invertible neural network (cINN) as a bijective mapping between image and

 video domains using a dynamic latent representation.
-The cINN architecture allowed for video-to-image
+The cINN architecture allows for video-to-image

-and image-to-video predictions, proving possible the generation of video frames from a static input image.
+and image-to-video predictions, demonstrating the generation of video frames from a static input image.

 Finally, Holynski et al. [69] implemented the idea of Eulerian motion fields to define the moving portions

-of the image and thus were the able to accurately reconstruct a series of video frames from a static image
+of the image to accurately reconstruct a series of video frames from a static image

 using a spatiotemporal latent space parameterization.
 These advancements in the field of computer vision

-and video compressed sensing serve as a foundation for our image-to-video proxy model.
+and video compressed sensing are the foundation for our image-to-video proxy model.

-We propose the Stochastic pix2vid, a novel image-to-video spatiotemporal proxy model for the pre-
+We propose a novel image-to-video spatiotemporal proxy model, Stochastic pix2vid, for the pre-

-diction of dynamic reservoir behavior over time from a suite of static geologic realizations representing a
+diction of dynamic reservoir behavior over time from a subsurface uncertainty model, suite of static geologic realizations.

-subsurface uncertainty model.
 Our model exploits the spatial and temporal structures in latent space to

-dynamically reconstruct the time-dependent pressure and saturation states from a static geologic realization.
+dynamically reconstruct the time-dependent pressure and multiphase saturation states from a static geologic realization.

-The encoder portion of the network receives as inputs the static geologic realization with geological depo-

-sitional, high permeability channels representing the porosity, permeability, and facies spatial distributions,
+The encoder portion of the network receives as inputs the static geologic realizations with multiple features includingporosity, permeability, and facies spatial distributions,

 and the location of CO2 injection well(s).
 The model then reconstructs the dynamic pressure and saturation